-SEO is a big deal for any online marketer or business owner.
-Most beginners try to learn SEO online to their business or skill.
+SEO is a big deal for any online marketer or a business owner.
+Most beginners try to learn SEO online for their business or skill.
 Unfortunately, however, the internet is saturated with so many SEO misconceptions.
 In this post, I’ll help you in the best way possible to explain these myths and guide you so you can avoid them.

 To help you understand the subject matter better, it is important to explain what I mean by SEO misconceptions.

 What Are SEO Misconceptions?

 SEO misconceptions are actually what people think is but is not in the world of SEO.
 It’s as simple as that.

 It is important to debunk these misconceptions because they are completely misleading.

 I’ll explain to you the commonest SEO misconceptions so you don’t fall for it.

 Although there are many misconceptions in the world of SEO, here, I’ll highlight 15 of the commonest ones.

 1. Higher Domain Authority Means Better Ranking

 Have you ever heard someone tell you that “You need to improve your DA to improve your SEO”?
 Or “get backlinks from websites with high DA“.